zzzzabbbbbb/bratzche/README.md

 ## Description

 Bratzche is a social media platform that seeks to encourage reflection, debate and connection between people with different ideas and perspectives.
+Outside tecnofeudalism

 ## Goal